wh173-c47/rust-falcon512/README.md

-# Falcon Cryptographic Primitives (Rust)
+# Falcon512 Rust

-This crate provides an efficient, constant-time implementation of key cryptographic primitives for the Falcon signature scheme, as well as supporting modular arithmetic and encoding/decoding routines.
-The code is tailored for use in lattice-based cryptography and digital signatures, with a focus on performance and security.
+This crate provides an efficient, constant-time implementation of key cryptographic primitives for the Falcon512 signature scheme, as well as supporting modular arithmetic and encoding/decoding routines.
+The code is tailored for use in lattice-based cryptography and digital signatures, with a focus on performances.
+Implementation allows to be run on Solana (tested despite current max transaction size limit) and potentially other Rust compatible chains (untested).

 ## Features